-In response to last week’s article, When Authors Spam, I received the following inquiry this week:
+In response to last week’s article, Authors Who Spam, I received the following inquiry this week:

 By your definition, press release distribution services would always be sending spam?
 I agree it is a big problem but in the field of PR it is common to send form releases to a variety of markets whether they are addressed individually or sent to a group by a service.
 How else could someone contact book/product reviewers or columnists for a national campaign?
 One by one would take forever and I don’t think most individuals could even find half of the contacts the distribution services have.